mandli/quantum-algorithms/outline.md

 [A Quantum Algorithm for Linear PDEs Arising In Finance](https://arxiv.org/pdf/1912.02753.pdf)

-#### leveraging Quantum-Random-Cirtuit Techniques
+#### Leveraging Quantum-Random-Cirtuit Techniques

-The [Google “Quantum Supremacy”](https://www.nature.com/articles/s41586%20019%201666%205) paper (see also [Appendix X](#appendix-x:-quantum-complexity,-quantum-advantage,-and-resource-estimation)) basically used quantum random circuits to generate random vectors in a Hilbert space much more efficiently than classical algorithms can.
+The [Google “Quantum Supremacy”](https://www.nature.com/articles/s41586%20019%201666%205) paper (see also [Appendix X](#appendix-x)) basically used quantum random circuits to generate random vectors in a Hilbert space much more efficiently than classical algorithms can.
 In <i>some</i> special cases, these random vectors can be used by quantum algorithms to solve problems more efficiently than classical algorithms.
 A proof-of concept is given by Richter and Pal:

 [Simulating hydrodynamics on noisy intermediate-scale quantum devices with random circuits](https://arxiv.org/pdf/2012.02795.pdf)